Thrifty Minnesota

 Are you excited for the Minnesota State Fair this year?
 I know I am!
 Sometimes I feel a bit overwhelmed bringing our kids.
 There’s tons to do, kids get tired- how do you decide what to do and what to skip?
 Here are our Top Minnesota State Fair Activities with Kids!

-One note before we begin this long list- brand new this year is the Minnesota State Fair app.
+One note before we begin this long list- back again for the second year is the Minnesota State Fair app.
 We highly recommend downloading it.
 It’s way better than their web based map they had in years past.
 This app can actually help you find things in live time with your location on- super neat!

 One of our most favorite things is to visit the Alphabet Forest in Baldwin Park, between Randall and Wright avenues and Cooper and Cosgrove streets.
 It’s an amazing area with lots of kids activities, little crowns for them to wear and rotating kids author visits throughout the fair.